awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Port mappings allow containers to access ports on the host container instance to send or receive traffic\.
 For task definitions that use the `awsvpc` network mode, only specify the `containerPort`\.
 The `hostPort` can be left blank or it must be the same value as the `containerPort`\.
 Port mappings on Windows use the `NetNAT` gateway address rather than `localhost`\.
 There is no loopback for port mappings on Windows, so you cannot access a container's mapped port from the host itself\.
-This parameter maps to `PortBindings` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--publish` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
+Most fields of this parameter \(`containerPort`, `hostPort`, `protocol`\) maps to `PortBindings` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--publish` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
 If the network mode of a task definition is set to `host`, host ports must either be undefined or match the container port in the port mapping\.
 After a task reaches the `RUNNING` status, manual and automatic host and container port assignments are visible in the following locations:
 + Console: The **Network Bindings** section of a container description for a selected task\.
 + AWS CLI: The `networkBindings` section of the describe\-tasks command output\.
 + API: The `DescribeTasks` response\.
+`appProtocol`
+Type: string
+Required: no
+The application protocol that's used for the port mapping\.
+This parameter only applies to Service Connect\.
+We recommend that you set this parameter to be consistent with the protocol that your application uses\.
+If you set this parameter, Amazon ECS adds protocol\-specific connection handling to the service connect proxy\.If you set this parameter, Amazon ECS adds protocol\-specific telemetry in the Amazon ECS console and CloudWatch\.
+If you don't set a value for this parameter, then TCP is used\.
+However, Amazon ECS doesn't add protocol\-specific telemetry for TCP\.
+For more information, see [Service Connect ](service-connect.md)\.
+Valid protocol values: `"HTTP" | "HTTP2" | "GRPC" `
 `containerPort`
 Type: integer
 Required: yes, when `portMappings` are used